rolandocoto/bribri-spanish-nmt-pairs/README.md

 # Bribri-Spanish Sentence Pairs

 The CSV document contains pairs of sentences in Spanish and in the Chibchan language Bribri, spoken by approximately 3000 people in Southern Costa Rica.
+The article to cite when using the data is:

+Feldman & Coto-Solano (2020).
+Neural Machine Translation Models with Back-Translation for the Extremely Low-Resource Indigenous Language Bribri.
+CoLing.

+The CSV file has the following columns:

 `id`: Number of the sentence